wenkokke/keri.is/improv/the-disaster.md

   > Sam: I've got to score drugs for Tay's party.
 Her parents are away, so she's throwing a party, and somehow I got invited!
 I _need_ her to think I'm cool, and what's cooler than drugs?!

-- Confession B. **Cat** edits **Sam**'s confession by stepping out starting her own.
-She establishes who she is, what she needs, how she could fulfil **Sam**'s need:
+- Confession B. **Cat** edits **Sam**'s confession by stepping out and starting her own.
+She establishes who she is, what she needs, and how she could fulfil **Sam**'s need:

-  > Cat: My husband found out I've been selling drugs.
+  > Cat: I told my husband I've been selling drugs.
 He didn't take it well...
 I've been sleeping on a cot in the shed for a week.
 I'm afraid he'll never forgive me.
-I _need_ him to understand, I did it for us!
-I don't know what I'd do if he left me...
+I _need_ him to understand.
+I've booked a trip for us for this weekend, so we can get away somewhere nice and talk...

-- Confession C. **Mac** edits **Cat**'s confession by stepping out starting their own.
-They establishes who they are, what they need, how they could fulfil **Cat**'s need:
+- Confession C. **Mac** edits **Cat**'s confession by stepping out and starting his own.
+He establishes who he is, what he _needs_, and how he could fulfil **Cat**'s need:

   > Mac: My wife and I have been having some issues...
 I feel Tay blames me...
 We didn't tell her what was really going on—she's just too young to hear about drugs—but my relationship with my daughter is important to me...
 I _need_ her to see my side of things...

-- Confession D. **Tay** edits **Mac**'s confession by stepping out starting her own.
+- Confession D. **Tay** edits **Mac**'s confession by stepping out and starting her own.
 She establishes who she is, what she needs, how she could fulfil **Sam**'s need:

   > Tay: I think...
 I'm gay?
 I think...
 I've got a crush on Sam?
 I told Sam I'm throwing a party this weekend.
-Why did I tell her that?!
-There's no party, it's just her.
+Why did I tell them that?!
+There's no party, it's just them.
 I just _need_ some space to figure this out...
 I just wish dad would get off my ass.
 He keeps trying to get me to hang out...
 I told mom to take him on a trip...
 Maybe that way he'll finally forgive her for forgetting their anniversary...
 Ugh, he's being such an asshole about it.

 The character's _needs_ should form a closed loop.
 To see what that means, let's have a look at one way our example Confessions might play out: